46 Berkeley Square

 46 Berkeley Square is a house on Berkeley Square in the Mayfair district of London, England.
-The house was used as offices, including the London headquarters of the Chase Manhattan Bank, for several decades.
-It has been the site of the private member's club Annabel's since 2018.
+It was used as offices, including the London headquarters of the Chase Manhattan Bank, for several decades and has been the site of the private member's club Annabel's since 2018.

 It was built in 1744–50 as part of a pair of town houses with No. 45; the two houses are jointly listed listed Grade I on the National Heritage List for England.
 The architect is believed to have been Henry Flitcroft.
 46 Berkeley Square was the town residence of the Earl of Darnley, with their country residence Cobbham Hall near Gravesend in Kent.
 It was subsequently the London residence of the Mildmay family.